 Do check for mold and rotting.

-Wood rots due to moisture and mold/mildew is a fungi that forms around moisture.
+Wood rots due to moisture, and mold/mildew is a fungus that forms around moisture.
 Either way, separate or together, they are a problem point blank.
-Fortunately, a little mold can easily be killed with a bleach and water solution, but serious mold and rot can cost a substantial amount of money and we advise our buyers to keep looking.
+Fortunately, a little mold can easily be killed with a bleach and water solution.
+Still, serious mold and rot can cost a substantial amount of money!

-Flushing toilets, running the shower and kitchen sink will let you know how the water pressure is.
-Don’t wait until you have a full house of guest and because grandpa flushes the toilet downstairs, dad gets 3rd-degree burns from the cold water that left his shower to go help grandpa flush.
+Flushing toilets and running the shower and kitchen sink will let you know what the water pressure is.
+Don’t wait until you have a full house of guests, and because grandpa flushes the toilet downstairs, dad gets 3rd-degree burns from the cold water that left his shower to help grandpa flush.

-Do make sure there is a water drain and it faces away from the home.
+Do make sure there is a water drain and it faces away from home.

 There’s nothing worse than sitting in your living room while the roof caves in from all the water deposits.
 Make sure that there is proper drainage because you won’t mind the rain until it pours.

-So the current owner has 7 cats and 3 dogs and that carpet is screaming it out to you!
-Replacing the carpet is always an option, but maybe there’s some great hardwood hiding under there waiting to be varnished and walked on (barefoot).
-Find a corner, or around a heating vent and take a quick peep to see what really lies beneath.
+So the current owner has seven cats and three dogs, and that carpet is screaming it out to you!
+Replacing the carpet is always an option, but maybe there’s some great hardwood under there waiting to be varnished and walked on (barefoot).
+Find a corner or around a heating vent and take a quick peep to see what really lies beneath.